 Join David Booth for an in-depth discussion in this video What is search engine optimization (SEO)?, part of SEO Foundations.

-- Plain and simple, search engine optimization is the process of making improvements on and off your website in order to gain more exposure in search engine results, and more exposure in search engine results will ultimately lead to more visitors finding you for the right reasons and going to your website.
+- Plain and simple, search engine optimization is the process of making improvements on and off your website in order to gain more exposure in search engine results.
+And more exposure in search engine results will ultimately lead to more visitors finding you for the right reasons.
 In order to understand what improvements will affect search engine results, let's take a step back and understand the goal of the search engines themselves.
-At the heart of it all, search engines are just trying to find and understand all of the content out there on the Internet and then quickly deliver Relevant and Authoritative results based on any phrase that a user might be searching for.
+At the heart of it all, search engines are just trying to find and understand all the content out there on the internet, and then quickly deliver relevant and authoritative results based on any phrase the user might be searching for.

-First, let's talk about Relevance.
-When a user searches for something like "california hotels", search engines want to show a list of results that are relevant to the topic of California hotels.
-Search engines will analyze all of the webpages that they've ever visited and pick out the pages that they believe are the most relevant to California hotels.
-They determine this by evaluating lots of different factors, including how your content is written and implemented in code, as well as how other websites around the Internet are linking to you.
-All of this is stuffed into a big, big complex and very proprietary algorithm.
+First, let's talk about relevance.
+When a user searches for something like California hotels, search engines want to show a list of results that are relevant to the topic of California hotels.
+Search engines will analyze all of the webpages they have ever visited, and pick out the pages that they believe are the most relevant to California hotels.
+They determine this by evaluating lots of different factors, including how your content is written and implemented in code, as well as how other websites around the internet are linking to you.

-You can think of a link as a vote on the Internet.
-A webpage linking to your website is almost like saying, "Hey, I trust your content enough that I'm willing "to reference your page "and possibly even send traffic to your site."
-It's a vote of trust, and the search engines pick up on this as they scour the web, reading, evaluating, and storing all the data they can find on all the pages of the Internet, but it's important to know right from the start that this is not just a popularity contest where you try to accumulate the most votes on the Internet.
-Search engines have safeguards in place to prevent this kind of abuse, and instead, place an emphasis on the quality of the link.
+You can think of links as a vote on the internet.
+A webpage linking to your website is almost like saying, hey, I trust your content enough that I'm willing to reference your page and possibly even send my traffic to your site.
+It's a vote of trust, and the search engines pick up on this as they scour the web, reading, evaluating, and storing all the data they can find on all the pages of the internet.
+But it's important to know right from the start that this is not just a popularity contest where you try to accumulate the most votes or links on the internet.

 - What is SEO?